Hijo del Signo: Professional wrestling career

-Consejo Mundial de Lucha Libre (2011–present)
+Consejo Mundial de Lucha Libre (2011–2021)

 CMLL introduced Generacion 2011 in early 2011 which a group of young wrestlers who all made their debut around the same time, they were not considered an actual group, more of a graduating class of the CMLL wrestling schools.
 Generacion 2011 included Hijo del Signo., Magnus, Dragon Lee, Enrique Vera Jr., Super Halcón Jr., Hombre Bala Jr. and Boby Zavala.
 Hijo del Signo made his CMLL in-ring debut on December 28, 2010, teaming with Puma King and Tiger Kid, losing to the team of Enrique Vera Jr., Metal Blanco and Palacio Negro.
 Hijo del Signo entered the 2011 Torneo Gran Alternativa, teaming up with the veteran Mr. Niebla.
 In the first round they defeated Ángel de Plata and Blue Panther, in the second round they lost to Diamante and La Sombra.
 CMLL held a Forjando un Ídolo (Spanish for "Forgin an idol") tournament in April and May 2011, with the purpose of identifying which of the 16 "Rookies" in the tournament would move up the ranks of the promotion.
 The tournament consisted of two rounds, first a round-robin group round, with the top 2 in each of the four groups competing in an elimination tournament.
 Hijo del Signo defeated Puma King and Hombre Bala Jr., only losing to Diamante in the first round, earning him six points, enough to advance to the second round.
 In the elimination round Hijo del Signo was defeated by Pólvora.
 He also appeared on the CMLL 78th Anniversary Show, CMLL's biggest show of the year, in an unsuccessful bid to win the 2011 Leyenda de Plata ("Silver Legend") tournament.
 Hijo del Signo was one of 18 wrestlers competing in the Mexico City version of the 2012 Reyes del Aire ("Kings of the Air") tournament, but did not win it.
 CMLL held a 16-man tournament focusing primarily on rookies called Torneo Sangre Nueva ("The New Blood Tournament") in March 2012 which saw Hijo del Signo. among the participants.
 The second block competed on March 13, 2012, and included Disturbio, Hombre Bala Jr., Raziel, and Tritón team up to face Robin, Bronco, Hijo del Signo and Super Halcon.
 Jr. Raziel took the victory, eliminating Tritón to end the nearly 25 minute long match to move on to the finals.
 Hijo del Signo competed in the 2012 Torneo Gran Alternativa, a tag team tournament that sees a rookie randomly teamed up with an experienced wrestler for a tournament, in this case Hijo del Signo teamed up with El Felino, losing in the first round to Raziel and Volador Jr. The Mexico City Boxing and Wrestling commission endorsed a number of tournaments over the summer of 2012 to crown a number Distrito Federal (Mexico City) Championships.
 On April 15, 2012, Hijo del Signo defeated Tritón in a tournament final to win his first wrestling championship, the Distrito Federal Middlweight Championship.